Overcoming Learned Helplessness: A Guide to Restoring Agency

 A Practical Path From Helplessness to Empowerment

 Rebuilding agency is not a single breakthrough.
-It is a gradual, integrated process.
+It is a gradual process of Overcoming Learned Helplessness.

 Conclusion: Becoming the Author of Your Life